There is a children’s book at the Seaside Public Library called, If you ever want to bring a circus to the library, “Don’t!” by Elise Parsley.

 Still, people sneak things in and it still puzzles me how the crab eater managed to crack the entire crab quietly and not get caught.

 It kind of made sense that a child thought it would be fun to take our chess sets and hide all the pieces throughout the library shelves, leading to a scavenger hunt for staff to find all the pieces.
-It must have been a younger child since most of the pieces were way down low and yes, we did find them all and no, staff don’t really want to repeat this adventure ever again.
+It must have been a younger child since most of the pieces were way down low and yes, we did find them all and no, staff members don’t really want to repeat this adventure ever again.

 One of my all-time favorite memories is the time a staff person was getting the book drop and left the side door open.
 She turned around to find a seagull walking into the library, down the hallway, and into the women’s handicapped bathroom stall, where it proceeded to hop in the toilet and take an impromptu bath.
 She did manage to shoo it back outside again but the rest of the day the same seagull lurked around the side doors eyeing us all and just waiting for a chance to break back into the library again.